CyberEthicalMe/blog-articles/ckp21wrg70sb9dss19dh1dcof.md

 CLI version of a DirBuster, incredibly useful to enumerate directories and files on the website.

+> Since I've learned the `ffuf` possibilities (after completing the HTB Academy [Attacking Web Applications with Ffuf](https://academy.hackthebox.eu/module/54) module) it is replacing `gobuster` in my toolkit

 ### nikto

 More advanced website scanner, apart from directory enumeration it also performs vulnerability checks.